Stay Aware: Tips to Prevent Elder Financial Abuse

 Ascend representatives will never call you and ask for a one-time verification code, PIN, password or other personal identification details.
 If you receive a text message asking for personal information, it’s a scam.

-Scammers try to put you under pressure to act quickly, to make it more difficult for you to think clearly.
+Scammers try to put you under pressure to act quickly and make it more difficult for you to think clearly.

 If someone claims to be a family member, verify with that family member by calling them directly.
 If you think your grandchild needs help, contact them directly, not by email, social media or text, or call their parents before sending money unintentionally to a scammer.